-B.3.2 Configuration Change
+A.3.2 Configuration Change

-MPEG-H Audio enables seamless configuration change in broadcast and streaming environments.
+MPEG-H Audio enables seamless configuration change in broadcast and streaming (e.g., DASH) environments.

-If a decoder receives an ISOBMFF sample that contains a configuration change, the decoder performs a configuration change according to the updated clause 5.5.6 in ISO/IEC 23008-3 Amendment 3, Section 8.4 [4].
+If a decoder receives an ISOBMFF sample that contains a configuration change, the decoder performs a configuration change according to ISO/IEC 23008-3, Clause 5.5.6 [2].

-The configuration change can be detected through the change of the MHASPacketLabel of the packet PACTYP_MPEGH3DACFG compared to the value of the Label of previous MHAS packets.
+The configuration change can be detected through the change of the MHASPacketLabel of the packet PACTYP\MPEGH3DACFG compared to the value of the MHASPacketLabel of previous MHAS packets.

-Note that a change in the mpegh3daLoudnessInfoSet() and mpegh3daUniDrcConfig() may occur that do not trigger a configuration change.
+Note that a change in the mpegh3daLoudnessInfoSet() and mpegh3daUniDrcConfig() may occur that does not trigger a configuration change.

-B.3.3 DASH Adaptive Bitrate Switching
+A.3.3 Adaptive Bitrate Switching

-MPEG-H Audio enables seamless bitrate switching in a DASH environment with different Representations (i.e., bit streams encoded at different bitrates) of the same content, i.e., those Representations are part of the same Adaptation Set.
+MPEG-H Audio enables seamless bitrate switching in an environment with different representations, i.e., bit streams encoded at different bitrates, of the same content.
+In the case of a switch between such bit streams, the decoder performs an adaptive switch according to ISO/IEC 23008-3, Clause 5.5.6 [2].

-If the decoder receives a DASH Segment of another Representation of the same Adaptation Set, the decoder performs an adaptive switch according to the updated clause 5.5.6 in ISO/IEC 23008-3 Amendment 3, Section 8.4 [4].

-B.4 USER INTERFACE FOR INTERACTIVITY
+A.4 USER INTERFACE FOR INTERACTIVITY

-B.4.1 Audio Scene and User Interactivity Information
+A.4.1 Audio Scene and User Interactivity Information

-If the MPEG-H Audio bit stream enables user interactivity, i.e., it contains an MHAS packet with PACTYP_AUDIOSCENEINFO, the user may change certain aspects of the rendered audio scene during playback, e.g., change the level or position of an audio object.
+If the MPEG-H Audio bit stream enables user interactivity, i.e., it contains an MHAS packet with PACTYP\AUDIOSCENEINFO, the user may change certain aspects of the rendered audio scene during playback, e.g., change the level or position of an audio object.

-The Audio Scene Information, as defined in ISO/IEC 23008-3, Clause 15[2] and ISO/IEC 23008-3 Amendment 3 [4], contains information as to what the user is allowed to change and by how much, e.g., which audio elements are enabled for interactivity and what the maximum allowed changes of those audio elements are (e.g., in terms of gain or position).
+The Audio Scene Information, as defined in ISO/IEC 23008-3, Clause 15 [2], contains information as to what the user is allowed to change and by how much, e.g., which audio elements are enabled for interactivity and what the maximum allowed changes of those audio elements are (e.g., in terms of gain or position).

-The Audio Scene Information also may contain descriptions of "Presets", i.e., combinations of audio elements that are a subsets of the complete audio scene, with gain and positions that are different from the default values.
+The Audio Scene Information also may contain descriptions of "Presets", i.e., combinations of audio elements that are a subset of the complete audio scene, with gains and positions that are different from the default values.
 Typical examples for such Presets are:

-- "Dialogue Enhancement" with increased dialogue signal level and attenuated background signal level, and - "Live Mix," e.g., for a sports event, with enhanced ambience, an additional ambience object signal, and a muted dialogue object that contains commentary.
+- "Dialogue Enhancement" with increased dialogue signal level and attenuated background signal level, and - "Live Mix", e.g., for a sports event, with enhanced ambience, an additional ambience object signal, and a muted dialogue object that contains commentary.